hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 ## What do you think is interesting about the ContextFree program you wrote?

-I think the ContextFree program I wrote is interesting because of its relative simplicty when compared to the image it creates.
+I think the ContextFree program I wrote is interesting because of its relative simplicity when compared to the image it creates.
 In experimenting with ContextFree, I came across a way to create "spikes" by overlaying a circle in the center of a triangle.
 The circle covers all but the 3 points of the triangle, thus creating a spike-like image.
 I then learned about how to transform shapes in ContextFree, so I created a spiked trident using my original spiky shape.
 Taking this one step further, I was able to create a motion illusion by scaling and rotating the spiked trident about the origin of the image.
-I had always wondered how one would create an optical illusion programatically, and this experience with ContextFree was my first piece of understanding how to do so.
+I had always wondered how one would create an optical illusion programmatically, and this experience with ContextFree was my first piece of understanding how to do so.